North Norfolk Railway: Preservation history

-Closure Threat
+Closure threat

-In 2001 it was announced that the railway was in danger of closure, due to the landlords of Sheringham station reportedly wanting to sell the site for redevelopment, and the railway's lease on the site expiring in June of that year.
+In 2001, it was announced that the railway was in danger of closure; this was due to the landlords of Sheringham station reportedly wanting to sell the site for redevelopment and the railway's lease on the site expiring in June of that year.
 The railway was able to raise £290,000 to purchase the site, with offered funding including an interest-free, 5-year private loan of £150,000.

 Present day

+There are two stations between Sheringham and Holt: Weybourne, which is about 1 mi away from the village, and Kelling Heath Park.